 Matthew Sweet – Inside, his 1986 debut was released on Sony Records.
 It’s not on Google Play nor Spotify.
 It did stiff, but Sweet has a decent size cult that would guarantee some plays, I think.
 (NOTE: Some tracks are on You Tube but not the whole thing, so I’m passing for now.)

 Pantera – Their first four albums aren’t anywhere to be found on a streaming site.
 Now I know they rather much disowned them but for historical purposes they should be out there somewhere.
-(NOTE: I’m not going to renew them, because it’s not really relevant to making a library with Pantera in it.)
+(NOTE: I’m not going to review them, because it’s not really relevant to making a library with Pantera in it.)

 Thank You Friends: The Ardent Records Story – This two CD set of thus and so from Ardent Records (home of Big Star) was just released in 2008.
 It’s surprising that it’s not streamable on Google or Spotify, especially since the documentary on the band was released and is on Netflix now.